adeq123/Hotel-Management-System/README.md

 ![](https://github.com/adeq123/Hotel-Management-System/blob/master/Hotel-Management-System/readme_images/login1.png)

 ### Hotel status
 After successful login, you will be welcomed by appropriate messeage in right upper corner.
 The Hotel Status page shows up.
 Here you can get a general overview on what is going on in the hotel.
 You can find out how many guests you have, if there are any upcomming checkouts today or tomorrow and see how many rooms are occupied or vacant.
-Moreover the todo list on the site is available.
+Moreover the todo list on the side is available.
 The list is visible on all of the pages in the appllication.

 ![](https://github.com/adeq123/Hotel-Management-System/blob/master/Hotel-Management-System/readme_images/hotel_status.png)

 ### Guests
 The upper menu is a main menu where you can select tabs.
-The second one is guest.
-After clickin you will see a table with all of the guest currently staying in the hotel and info about them.
-The last columne is an action column where you can select three different options:
+The second option is Guest.
+After clicking, you will see a table with all of the guests currently staying in the hotel and info about them.
+The last column is an action column where you can select three different options:
- - checkout, after clicking selected guest will be transfered to archive, the and checkout date will be set on today
+ - checkout, after clicking selected guest will be transfered to archive, and checkout date will be set on today
  - update, when selected you will be transfered to the form with prefilled info (based on guest selected).
 Here you can edit info about the guest and save it.
  - bill, after clicking you will see bill with all of the necesary info.
 You will be able to print the bill or send it by email.